prajwalrajup/Spark/README.md

 ![spark_page](public/spark_page.png)

-Just tap on the card to open up a random qustion for a stranger
+Just tap on the card to open up a random qustion for a stranger.

 ![](public/spark_qust.png)